What Is Gear Ratio and Gear Inches on A Fixie? (Explained)

 Best overall fixed gear bike state bicycle co 6061 black label v2

-My favorite fixed-gear bike (right now):
+My favorite bike (at the moment):

 State Bicycle Co.
 Black Label 6061